mthaler/sbur-rest-demo/README.md

 # sbur-rest-demo
-Spring Boot Up &amp; Running REST API demo project converted to Kotlin
+Spring Boot Up &amp; Running REST API demo project

 ## Usage

 The application will listen on port 8080.
+It uses the H2 database to store data in memory.

 The [httpie](https://httpie.io/) is a user-friendly HTTP client that can be used to test the API:

 List all coffees: